DaliaBasa/Active-Directory/ActiveDirectory.md

 Active Directory Lightweight Directory Services (AD LDS) is an independent mode of Active Directory, minus infrastructure features, that provides directory services for applications.
 AD LDS consists of a directory service that is accessible via the Lightweight Directory Access Protocol (LDAP).
 AD LDS is primarily intended for use by application software as a storage mechanism. </br>
 AD LDS provides dedicated directory services for applications.
 It provides a data store and services for accessing the data store.
 It uses standard application programming interfaces (APIs) for accessing the application data.
 The APIs include those of Active Directory, Active Directory Service Interfaces, Lightweight Data Access Protocol, and System.DirectoryServices.
 AD LDS operates independently of Active Directory and independently of Active Directory domains or forests.
 It operates either as a standalone data store, or it operates with replication.
 Its independence enables local control and autonomy of directory services for specific applications.
 It also facilitates independent, flexible schemas, and naming contexts

-### Active Directory Domain Services (AD DS)

 ### Basics
 - Active Directory Application Mode (ADAM) - A Lightweight Directory Access Protocol (LDAP) - compliant directory service used for building directory-enabled applications. </br>
 - Azure - Microsoft's cloud, which can also run AD (was not used in the demonstrations in this repository) </br>
-- DN - Distinguished Name.
-A string that uniquely identifies an object in Active Directory. </br>
+- Distinguished Name (DN) - A string that uniquely identifies an object in Active Directory. </br>
-- DIT - Directory Information Tree. </br>
+- Directory Information Tree (DIT) - </br>
+- Direectory System Agent (DSA) - A collection of services and processes that run on each domain controller and provide access to the data store.
+The data store is the physical store of directory data located on a hard disk. </br>
+- Data Source Name (DSN) - A symbolic name that applications use to request a connection to an ODBC Data Source, it represents the ODBC connection.
+DSN stores the connection details when making connection to the ODBC.
 - Line of Business (LOB) - a general term which refers to a product or a set of related products that serve a particular customer transaction or business need.
 One of the set of critical computer applications perceived as vital to running an enterprise.
 - Namespace (NS) - Unique naming based on hierarchy and logic. </br>
+- Naming Context (NC) - A set of objects organized as a tree.
+- Naming Context Replica - A variable containing a tree of objects whose root object is identified by some naming context (NC).
+- Open Database Connectivity (ODBC) -
-- SID - Security Identifires.
-An identifier for security principals that is used to identify an account or a group.
+- Security Identifires (SID) - An identifier for security principals that is used to identify an account or a group.
 Conceptually, the SID is composed of an account authority portion (typically a domain) and a smaller integer representing an identity relative to the account authority, termed the relative identifier (RID).</br>
 - SYSVOL - A folder which resides on each and every domain controller within the domain.
 It contains the domains public files that need to be accessed by clients and kept synchronised between domain controllers.
 Also keeps inside all files related to group policies and any startup scripts, logon scripts that were created and added to group policies. </br>

 #### Domain, Tree, Forest
 - An AD (Active Directory) domain is a group of users, devices that are part of the network (PC, printers, etc..), applications and other AD objects.
 They are all part of the domain, and are controlled by the DC (Domain Controller).
 An AD tree is a group of domains with a trust between them a parent-child relation and they share the same domain namespace.
 Each domain is given a DNS name that identifies the domain.